mattiadurso/keypoints_factory/README.md

 The **Graz High-Resolution Benchmark (HRB)** is a dataset for evaluating feature extractors and reconstruction models under high-resolution conditions, where compute and memory limits are most stressed.
 It contains six urban scenes recorded in 4K at 30 fps (sampled at 1 fps) using pre-calibrated cameras.
 Sparse reconstructions built with COLMAP achieved a mean reprojection error of \~0.97 px across 1.3M 3D points.
 After pruning view graphs and filtering pairs, the final benchmark includes 1,866 images and 4,413 image pairs.
 HRB is run at three resolutions, namely 4K (3840×2160), QHD (2560×1440), and FHD (1920×1080).
 Results are computed following the MegaDepth-1500 protocol.

 The benchmark computes the following metrics.
+- **Repeatabilty**
+  Repeatability is defined as the ratio of the number of corresponding keypoints detected in two images to the minimum number of keypoints detected in either image of the pair.
+Usually reported at 3 pixels.

+- **Number of Inliers**
+  The raw count of inlier correspondences found during pose estimation.

 - **Area Under the Curve of the Relative Pose Estimation (AUC)**
   Area under the curve of the percentage of correctly estimated camera poses as a function of angular error thresholds (5°, 10°, 20°).
   A pose is correct if both translation and rotation errors are below the threshold.

-- **Number of Inliers**
-  The raw count of inlier correspondences found during pose estimation.

 Use the following command to run it.
 ```bash